Malignant Peritoneal Mesothelioma

 Dr. Paul Sugarbaker is one of the world’s leading experts on peritoneal mesothelioma.
 He also specializes in treating cancers that have metastasized to the peritoneum.
 He is the Chief of the Peritoneal Surface Malignancy Program at Washington, D.C.’s Washington Hospital Center.
 He is also the Director of the Center for Gastrointestinal Malignancies.

 During his career, Dr. Sugarbaker has worked both in clinical practice and research, including a decade as a Senior Investigator at the National Cancer Institute.
 He pioneered a treatment strategy for peritoneal mesothelioma, now known as the Sugarbaker Procedure.
-It involves using cytoreductive surgery followed by the circulation of heated chemotherapy drugs (HIPEC) throughout the abdominal cavity.
-The procedure is now used widely and has helped to extend the life expectancy of many peritoneal cancer patients.
+It involves using cytoreductive surgery followed by circulating heated chemotherapy drugs (HIPEC) throughout the abdominal cavity.
+The procedure is now used widely and has helped extend the life expectancy of many peritoneal cancer patients.

 Kiran Turaga, M.D.

-Dr. Kiran Turaga is a surgical oncologist with a special interest in the treatment of advanced malignancies, including metastatic cancers (cancers that have spread beyond their original site to other parts of the body).
+Dr. Kiran Turaga is a surgical oncologist with a special interest in treating advanced malignancies, including metastatic cancers (cancers that have spread beyond their original site to other parts of the body).
 Dr. Turaga has published widely on peritoneal mesothelioma.

-He is the Professor of Surgical Oncology at the University of Chicago.
-He recently constructed a working group to provide the multidisciplinary recommendations for the treatment of peritoneal mesothelioma.
-His guidelines were developed with input from leading experts including surgical oncologists, medical oncologists, pathologists, radiologists, palliative care physicians and pharmacists.
+He is the Division Chief of Surgical Oncology at Yale School of Medicine.
+He recently constructed a working group to provide multidisciplinary recommendations for the treatment of peritoneal mesothelioma.
+His guidelines were developed with input from leading experts, including surgical oncologists, medical oncologists, pathologists, radiologists, palliative care physicians, and pharmacists.
 His work has increased awareness of this disease and provided appropriate management strategies for malignant peritoneal mesothelioma.

 Andrew Blakely, M.D.